Consono-Neil/hello-world/README.md

 Baby step...
 Following github tutorial

-Establishing account to use for COusera Data Science course.
+Establishing account to use for Coursera Data Science course.